Skip to main content

 That means:

-Sometimes His work is not loud or obvious.
+Sometimes his work is not loud or obvious.
 Sometimes it looks like quiet strength, a small step forward, or simply getting through the day.
 The first followers of Jesus did not stop being human.
 But they were no longer facing life by themselves.
-And perhaps that is the quieter truth of Pentecost:

-but that in weakness, in weariness, even in uncertainty…
+Not just that people find courage, but that in weakness, in weariness, even in uncertainty, he is still with us.

 The takeaway

-Pentecost is about recognising that we are not alone—and that His quiet, faithful presence gently changes us, often in ways that simply help us keep going and take the next step.
+Pentecost is about recognising that we are not alone, and that his quiet, faithful presence gently changes us, often in ways that simply help us keep going and take the next step.